MicrosoftDocs/powerbi-docs/powerbi-docs/admin/read-only-apis-service-principal-authentication.md

 ---
-title: Enable service principle authentication for read-only admin APIs (preview)
+title: Enable service principal authentication for read-only admin APIs (preview)
 description: Learn how to enable service principal authentication to permit use of read-only admin APIs.
 author: paulinbar
 ms.reviewer: ''